mfukar/mfukar.github.com/_posts/2015-09-21-no-mistakes-were-made.md

 letter / press release to double down on the school's bad choices, and the mayor did the same supporting everyone _but_ the brown kid.

-So what actually happened is something we've all done as a kid.
+So what actually happened is something we've all come across as a kid.
 They were unreasonably afraid, and couldn't / wouldn't admit it, so they contorted all reason in order to make their choices seem reasonable, and like they were acting prudently and reasonably.
 The assumption being nobody's allowed to admit a mistake, because these are adults, in charge of other actual people, and they're not allowed to be afraid, especially of _nothing at all_, because that's a sign of weakness.

 We've all done this.
 We said a white lie, and then doubled down upon it, and with every additional lie the whole story gets so ludicrous but the cost of saying "I'm lying this